Click on the images help you identify a northern pin oak.

 Form

-Height is 40 to 65 feet with a trunk diameter of 24 inches or occasionally larger.
-Trunk tapers rapidly and branches droop at ends forming a narrow, open crown.
+Height ranges from 40 to 65 feet, with a trunk diameter of about 24 inches or occasionally larger.
+Trunk tapers rapidly, and branches droop at the ends, forming a narrow, open crown.

 Bark

 Rather smooth, divided by shallow fissures into irregular ridges and plates.
-Color is grayish to dark brown, inner bark reddish.
+Color is grayish to dark brown, with reddish inner bark.

 Leaf

-Simple, alternate on stem, length 3 to 6 inches, somewhat oblong or oval, with usually seven lobes.
-Each lobe is bristle-pointed and separated by rounded openings cut nearly to the midrib, giving the leaf a very deeply cut or lacy appearance.
-Leaves turn bright red and hairy in early spring, turning green later, and a bright scarlet in autumn.
+Leaves are simple, alternate on the stem, 3 to 6 inches long, somewhat oblong or oval, usually with seven lobes.
+Each lobe is bristle-pointed and separated by rounded openings cut nearly to the midrib, giving the leaf a deeply cut or lacy appearance.
+Leaves are bright red and hairy in early spring, turning green later, and bright scarlet in autumn.

 Fruit (seed)

-Bitter acorn that takes two years to mature; length 1/2 to 1 inch; reddish-brown, about half enclosed in its cup.
+Bitter acorn that takes two years to mature, 1/2 to 1 inch long, reddish-brown, and about half enclosed in its cup.

 Range

-Usually grows on dry ridges in the southeastern part of the state and as far north as Cass Lake, except on limestone soils.
-Not abundant in Minnesota; shade intolerant, moderately fast growing.
+Usually grows on dry ridges in southeastern Minnesota and as far north as Cass Lake, except on limestone soils.
+Not abundant in the state.
+Shade-intolerant, moderately fast-growing.

 Wood uses

-Heavy, hard, strong, coarse-grained, reddish-brown.
+Wood is heavy, hard, strong, and coarse-grained, reddish-brown.
 Used mostly for fuel and as an ornamental tree.
 Easily grown from seed.